hierarchical-expressed-semantic-stack/semantic-stack/README.md

 This would never come out of Google, Meta, Microsoft, or academia.

-Money is made treating the problem never fixing it.
+Money is made from control and treating the problems never fixing them.

 DFH had to come from: